Funko: Collector box subscriptions

 In 2015, Funko and Marvel partnered to launch Marvel Collector Corps, a subscription box service featuring exclusive collectibles, apparel, and accessories.
 Boxes shipped every two months.
 It subsequently launched a subscription box service for Star Wars items called Smuggler's Bounty, a DC subscription box called Legion of Collectors, and a Disney subscription box called Disney Treasures.

 Related media

 An animated film based on the Funko toys was reported to be in development at Warner Animation Group in January 2019.
 The film was announced as being in active development on September 16, 2019, with Lloyd Taylor set to write the script, Teddy Newton set to create the story, and Mark Dindal set to direct.

-Additionally, a game entitled Funko Fusion was announced to be in development in 2023, based on NBCUniversal IPs.
+A game entitled Funko Fusion was announced to be in development in 2023, based on NBCUniversal IPs.
 Upon release, it received mixed reception from critics and was a commercial failure, leading to layoffs at the developer's company.

+Additionally in 2021, a parody of the Funko Pop! line was featured in the immersive sim video game "Cruelty Squad", where it served as a symbol for consumerism, artificial scarcity and capitalism.